afrid18/afrid18.github.io/content/post/week1-at-GSoC/index.md

 This is so far I was able to go into codebase.
 I will be posting many more updates soon here on my blog.
 I have yet learn and contribute to rpmlint and I have a big learning week ahead.

-See you in the next one!:victory_hand:
+See you in the next one!✌🏻

 <h1 align="center"> Thank You </h1>